 In 2004, a unique discovery was made at the early-medieval grave field of Solleveld, just south of the city of The Hague: a boat grave.
 Exactly two hundred kilometers, perfectly east, across the North Sea, from the legendary boat burial of Sutton Hoo.
-With this one-of-a-kind find, the Netherlands joined the ranks of ship burial countries.
-A list not to be underestimated.
+With this one-of-a-kind find, the Netherlands joined the ranks of ship burial countries—a list not to be underestimated.
 The nation's self-esteem went through the roof.
-Moreover, it reminds us of the almost 1,500-year-old account of Procopius, in which this Greek historian describes how the men of this same region ferried souls of the dead to Britain.
-Have they, in fact, found one of those ferrymen?
+Moreover, the story reminds us of the almost 1,500-year-old account of Procopius, in which this Greek historian describes how the men of this same region ferried the souls of the dead to Britain.
+Have they, in fact, found at Solleveld one of those ferrymen?

-Procopius’ description fits very well the lower coastal regions of the Netherlands in the sixth century.
+Procopius' description fits very well the lower coastal regions of the Netherlands in the sixth century.
 Not only because of the geographical location and the economic combination of agriculture and sea trade.
 Also because it is descried as an area under the sphere of influence of the Franks.
-This, very much comparable with the account in Beowulf of king Hygelac raiding Frisia in the lower River Rhine region in the year 516, but who was killed by the Franks, and not by the Frisians.
-Read our post Ornament of the Gods found in a mound of clay on this disaster of the Geats.
+This, very much comparable with the account in Beowulf of King Hygelac raiding Frisia in the area of the Lower River Rhine in the year AD 516, but who was killed by the Franks, and probably not by the Frisians, although the discharge of prosecution of the Frisians is not undisputed - read our blog post Ornament of the Gods found in a mound of clay about this disastrous undertaking of the Geats.

 The course of business for ferrying the dead was as follows.

-During the night, the men were awakened by a knock on their door, and by a indistinct voice calling them to do their service (This knocking on door by ‘ghosts’ we also know from the Swiss legend of the dead Frisians in Switzerland, read our post Make way for the dead!).
+During the night, the men were awakened by a knock on their door, and by an indistinct voice calling them to do their service (This knocking on the door by 'ghosts' is something we also know from the Swiss legend of the dead Frisians in the Alps - read our blog post Make way for the homesick dead!).
 Next, the men walked to the shore to find their boats prepared and ready to go.
-They rowed a full night and day to reach Britain.
-The boats were very heavy, and almost took in water.
+They rowed for a full night and day to reach Britain.
+The boats were very heavy and almost took in water.
 The men did not see any soul or person during the whole enterprise.
-The only thing they heard, was when they made landfall on the coast of Britain.
+The only thing they heard was when they made landfall on the coast of Britain.
 A voice called out the names of the souls, mentioning their title and honour.
-The same happened with the souls of women who disembarked, but then their husband’s honour and position was named.
+The same happened with the souls of women who disembarked, but then their husbands' honour and position were named.
 After this, the men hastily rowed back across the sea, but now with a light boat, high on the water.
-The following night it was the turn of other men in the village to row souls to Britain.
+The following night, it was the turn of other men in the village to row souls to Britain.

-As to why Britain ended up with all the dead souls, is not being told by Procopius.
+As to why Britain ended up with all the dead souls is not something being told by Procopius.
 Of course, the whole story has many similarities with the Greek myth of the ferryman Charon, who ferried the dead across the River Styx.
-This river separated the world of the living with the world of the dead.
-Charon had to be paid an obol, a coin, otherwise no crossing was possible.
-Only, in the account of Procopius the work of Charon was divided over many men.
-And, the cunning Franks bought off the whole ferry fee as well, and made the Frisians do it without any payment.
-We are curious how this arrangement will be affected with the Brexit, soon.
+This river separated the world of the living from the world of the dead.
+Charon had to be paid an obol, a coin; otherwise, no crossing was possible.
+The difference is that in the account of Procopius, the work of Charon was divided among many men.
+Moreover, the cunning Franks bought off the whole ferry fee as well and made the Frisians do it without any payment.
+We are curious if and how this arrangement will be affected by Brexit soon.
+Or has the Channel Tunnel messed things up already?

 Procopius did not believe the whole thing.
 He documented it nevertheless because it was a persistent story and living experience among the local people.
-It was, by the way, also Procopius who said that Britain was inhabited by the Brittônes ‘Brits’, the Angiloi ‘Angles, and the Phrissones ‘Frisians’.
+It was, interestingly, also Procopius who said that Britain was inhabited by the Brittônes 'Brits', the Angiloi 'Angles, and the Phrissones 'Frisians'.

-East of Harlingerland, in Norderland, a similar saga exists.
-This is the saga of Witte Aaland ‘white island’ and how fisherman Jan Hugen ships at winter solstice 300 dead souls across the sea.
+East of Harlingerland, in the district of Norderland, a similar saga exists.
+This is the saga of Witte Aaland 'white island' and how fisherman Jan Hugen ships at winter solstice 300 dead souls across the sea.
 Every year on this day, at the stroke of midday, a short man dressed in a yellow coat with silver buttons, carrying a cane with golden knob, appeared at the house of Jan Hugen in the village of Neßmersiel.
 Both agreed on the price Jan would ship the souls to Witte Aaland that same night.
 Once Jan arrived at Witte Aaland, a voice would call the names of the dead.
-After the voice had become silent, Jan could sail back to Neßmersiel.
+After the voice had become silent, Jan could sail back to Neßmersiel on the mainland.

 Solleveld boat grave